lacduong/TacLINK/README.md

 # TacLINK
 DUONG et all.
 Large-Scale Vision-Based Tactile Sensing for Robot Links: Design, Modeling, and Evaluation

-A demonstration video of the TacLINK (tactile sensing robotic links) can be viewed at:
+A demonstration video of the TacLINK (tactile robotic links) can be viewed at:

 http://bit.ly/TacLINK